-Word/Byte Program Command Sequence
+Byte Program Command Sequence

-The system may program the device by byte or word, on depending on the state of the BYTE# pin.
 Programming is a four-bus-cycle operation.
 The program command sequence is initiated by writing two unlock write cycles, followed by the program set-up command.
 The program address and data are written next, which in turn initiate the Embedded Program algorithm.
 The system is not required to provide further controls or timings.
 The device automatically provides internally generated program pulses and verify the programmed cell margin.
 The Command Definitions take shows the address and data requirements for the byte program command sequence.

 When the Embedded Program algorithm is complete, the device then returns to reading array data and addresses are no longer latched.
-The system can determine the status of the program operation by using DQ7, DQ6, or RY/BY#.
+The system can determine the status of the program operation by using DQ7or DQ6.
 See "Write Operation Status" for information on these status bits.